openvar/variantValidator/docs/MANUAL.md

 entrezid = admin@variantvalidator.org

 [liftover]
-location = /PATH/TO/LIFTOVER
+location = /path/to/liftover
 ```

-The values in capitals must be replaced for Variant Validator to run,
+The values in capitals must be replaced for Variant Validator to run.
-except for the liftover path, which is optional.

 By default the edited configuration will be placed in the users home directory (`~/.variantvalidator`), this location can be changed for all users by editing the `VariantValidator/settings.py` file.

+#####Liftover

+If the UCSC Liftover [files](http://hgdownload.soe.ucsc.edu/goldenPath/hg38/liftOver/) have been previously downloaded their location can be set within the configuration file.
+By default the necessary files will be downloaded automatically when first requested.

 ## Database updates